• Job Vacancies

 • Attitude to Learning Grade for each subject.

-Key Stage 4 Sample Report
+Key Stage 4 Reports

-The Target grade has been set for your child by their teachers to work towards to achieve
+The Target grade has been set for your child by their teachers to work towards to achieve their full potential.
+This can vary for subjects depending upon your child’s skills, talents and aptitude.

-Attainment
+Attainment Grade

 GCSE Grades (9-1)